 A notable project that brought the science of goat raising back to the consciousness of small and medium-scale entrepreneurs and the local government is the Farmer Livestock School on Integrated Goat Management (FLS-IGM).
-It is a 28-week discovery-based adult education course designed by PCARRD in 2002 and adopted as a full-blown program in 2004 by LGUs initially in Region 1 and later in other municipalities in the country.
+It is a 28-week discovery-based adult education course designed by DOST-PCARRD in 2002 and adopted as a full-blown program in 2004 by Local Government Units (LGUs) initially in Region 1 and later in other municipalities in the country.
 It was upgraded to the Farmer Livestock School on Goat Enterprise Management in 2013 and revised in 2017, as it became the catch basin for all mature technologies on goats.

 It focuses not just on the science of raising goats but also on building profitable goat enterprises.
 It allows goat farmers to discover and learn through “farmer experimentations” and testing until ultimately they develop the right technology mix suited to their goat problems, resources, and capabilities.